Hemolymph: Method of transport

 In the grasshopper, the closed portion of the system consists of tubular hearts and an aorta running along the dorsal side of the insect.
-The hearts pump hemolymph into the sinuses of the hemocoel where exchanges of materials take place.
-The volume of hemolymph needed for such a system is kept to a minimum by a reduction in the size of the body cavity.
-The hemocoel is divided into chambers called sinuses.
+The hearts pump hemolymph into the chambers — called sinuses — of the hemocoel where exchanges of materials take place.
+Coordinated movements of the body muscles gradually bring the hemolymph back to the dorsal sinus surrounding the hearts.
+Between contractions, tiny valves — called ostia — in the walls of the hearts open and allow hemolymph to enter.